Your local Costa Rica Travel agency, since 1999

 During the green season (May through August/September) afternoon showers are common, but you'll get the best value as lodges drop their rates significantly.
 Avoid September and October as many lodgings are closed during these two rainiest months.
 Parts of Corcovado National Park are also closed during this time.

-Where Should I Stay on the Osa Peninsula?
+Where To Stay on the Osa Peninsula

-The Osa is essentially a paradise for nature lovers who will also find themselves in awe of the region’s most popular eco-hotels which deftly combine sustainable practices with luxury.
+The Osa is a paradise for nature lovers who will also find themselves in awe of the region’s most popular eco-hotels which deftly combine sustainable practices with luxury.

 There isn’t a big variety of budget-friendly options, as the region has no central infrastructure—even modest accommodations in the middle of jungle cost much more then in otherwise populated areas.